jinghuazhao/TWAS-pipeline/README.md

 The work is possible with an EWAS project within the MRC Epidemiology Unit, for which colleagues and collaborators have contributed.

-### REFERENCES
+### REFERENCE

 Gusev A, et al. (2016).
 Integrative approaches for large-scale transcriptome-wide association studies.
-Nature Genetics, 48, 245-252
+Nature Genetics ([a copy at Harvard](https://data.broadinstitute.org/alkesgroup/TWAS/ETC/PAPER/)), 48, 245-252